microsoft/farmbeatsforstudents/farmbeats-datastreamer/README.md

 To set the date and time to January 4th, 2021 at 6:35am exactly, the string would be:

 `2021_1_4_6_35_00`

+## Settings

+Settings are saved in the `farmbeatsforstudents/farmbeats-datastreamer/` directory in `

 ## Button Functions